What's Next In The Kavanaugh Confirmation Fight?

 OK, so the vote Friday was 51-49.
 Who voted and how?

-The key quartet everyone has been watching are Republicans Jeff Flake of Arizona, Susan Collins of Maine and Lisa Murkowski of Alaska, and Democrat Joe Manchin of West Virginia.
+The key quartet everyone has been watching are Republicans Flake, Collins, Murkowski and Democrat Manchin.

-Three of the four voted for cloture and to advance Kavanaugh — Flake, Collins and, surprisingly to some, Manchin.
+Three of the four voted for cloture to advance Kavanaugh — Flake, Collins and, surprisingly to some, Manchin.

 That was enough for a majority.